NCAR/GeoCAT/pages/citation.md

 **Visualization & Analysis Systems Technologies.
 (2019).
 Geoscience Community Analysis Toolkit: GeoCAT-comp [Software].
-Boulder, CO: UCAR/NCAR - Computational and Informational System Lab. doi:10.5281/zenodo.6607205.**
+Boulder, CO: NSF NCAR Computational and Information Systems Lab. doi:10.5281/zenodo.6607205.**

 Instead, if you would like to cite a specific version of any GeoCAT software, use the following
 text:

 **Visualization & Analysis Systems Technologies.
 (Year).
 Geoscience Community Analysis Toolkit: \<Software package name\> (v\<version\>) [Software].
-Boulder, CO, USA: UCAR/NCAR - Computational and Informational System Lab. doi:\<DOI\>.**
+Boulder, CO, USA: NSF NCAR Computational and Information Systems Lab. doi:\<DOI\>.**

 URLs to version-specific DOIs for each GeoCAT software tool can be found in their own GitHub repository or documentation.
 In the above citation text, update the year of the version, GeoCAT package version,